Protecting Your Smile's Foundation: Gum Disease Treatment

 Our Effective Treatment: Scaling and Root Planing

 The primary treatment for managing periodontitis is a therapeutic deep cleaning known as Scaling and Root Planing.
-This two-part procedure involves:
+This two-part procedure is designed to remove the source of the infection and create a healthy environment for your gums to heal.

-Scaling: We carefully and meticulously remove all plaque and tartar (hardened plaque) from the surface of your teeth, both above and below the gum line.
+Scaling: We carefully and meticulously remove all plaque and tartar (hardened plaque) from the surface of your teeth, both above and, most importantly, below the gum line.

-Root Planing: We then smooth the tooth roots.
-This helps prevent future bacteria from accumulating and allows your gums to heal and reattach more firmly to your teeth.
+Root Planing: We then smooth the tooth roots to remove any rough areas.
+This helps prevent future bacteria from accumulating, allowing your gums to heal and reattach more firmly to your teeth.

 What are dental implants and how do they work?